api3-ecosystem/verify_dapi_pricefeed/readme.md

 - ethers.js library
 - @api3/airnode-abi library

+If you want to run in a browser, you may use [Replit]('https://replit.com/@billyjitsu/verifypricefeed')

 ## Installation

 1. Clone the repository or download the code to your local machine.